 This may include wrinkle fillers or neuro-toxin (like Botox), as well as a chemical peel or a laser treatment to address skin irregularities on the surface, such as scars, sunspots and blemishes.
 It is common to inject some of your own tissues such as fat cells & blood platelets (PRP) to augment repair & promote healing.

 You will be given instructions on care of your dressings (if any) on discharge from the Surgery.
 The bandage will generally be removed 24 hours after your Surgery.
 You will need to sleep with 2 to 3 pillows to keep the head raised for the first week following Surgery.
-This helps minimise swelling and bruising.
+This helps minimize swelling and bruising.

 Bruising may appear on your forehead and around your eyes.
 This usually dissipates within seven to ten days although may persist for six to eight weeks.
 This bruising and swelling can be camouflaged with special make-up, which is available through our Clinic.